juni2k/feinschmecker/README.md

 ## Motivation

 Feinschmecker is a semi-ambitious rewrite of [tuhh-mensa-bot][tmb].
-It is supposed to become more robust and more performant than its predecessor while also being easier to maintain and deploy.
+It is more robust and more performant than its predecessor while also being easier to maintain and deploy.

 Most of it is written in Go.
 Minor parts dealing with text munging and annoying input are written in Perl.